The image is blank with a light gray background, no visible objects or details.

 • Clarity first

-Organize by media type (Display, Video, Audio, Component-based) to match how advertisers think.
+Organize creatives by media type to match how advertisers naturally think.

 • Show, don’t tell

-Cards with short value props, visuals, and clear “Create” CTAs reduce time-to-decision.
+Use visuals, short value props, and clear “Create” CTAs to reduce time-to-decision.

 • Consistency